theyer/CoursePlanner/README.md

-# CoursePlanner (v2)
+# CoursePlanner (v3)

 **CoursePlanner** is a simple client-side web app intended to assist students plan their upcoming courses.
 Written by a backend dev as a COVID-19 stay-at-home project, CoursePlanner prioritizes core functionality and features over a polished UI.
-Rewritten in React for v2, the business logic is cleaner, more functional, and more extensible than before.
-However, I have yet to find the motivation to dive down the CSS rabbit hole, so the UI remains minimal.
+Rewritten in React for v2 and integrated with Firebase for v3, the business logic is cleaner, more functional, and more extensible than before.
+V3 also introduces material-ui to the app improving the previously bland, manually styled UI.

 ## Features

 - Visualize courses on a weekday calendar.
 - Toggle course visualization on/off to experiment with course combinations.
 - View running total of course credit hours for currently visualized courses.
+- Login and save schedules for later viewing/editing.

 ## Upcoming work

-With the React rewrite, I feel content with the cleanliness and functionality of the code.
-I don't expect to put much more work into this project as it does the things I want it to, but the areas I think could be improved include:

-- Integrate a UI-focused CSS lib (Bootstrap perhaps?).
-- Actually make things look nice once the CSS lib is in place.
-- Somehow someday find a way to create some non-contrived server-side functionality.
+Adding Firestore to save schedules addressed one of the largest missing components of this app and makes it far more functional.
+The UI is the biggest area for further improvement but I'll likely be limited by my lack of CSS knowledge soon.
+Some ideas:

+- Learn more JS best practices and clean up the codebase.
+- Improve support on mobile.
+- Add material-ui throughout the app.
+- Add a dedicated login page and add additional login providers.
+- Optimize webpack bundles.

 ## Deployment

-CoursePlanner is currently hosted as a static website in Google Cloud Storage and can be accessed at http://www.freecourseplanner.com.
+CoursePlanner is currently hosted via Google's Firebase and can be accessed at http://www.freecourseplanner.com.